intelops/kubviz/README.md

 # kubviz
-Visualize Kubernetes.
-Tracks changes real-time across your entire K8s, analyzing their effects and providing you with the context you need to troubleshoot efficiently.
+Visualize Kubernetes & DevSecOps Workflows.
+Tracks changes/events real-time across your entire K8s clusters, git repos, container registries, SBOM, Vulnerability foot print, etc. , analyzing their effects and providing you with the context you need to troubleshoot efficiently.
 Get the Observability you need, easily.

 ## Install kubviz using Helm: